kristinemlarson/gnssrefl/README.md

 See documentation for [gnssir_input](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.gnssir_input.html) for new refraction models.

 How do you find out which version are you running?
-Type <code>pip list | grep gnssrefl</code>
+Any of the major pieces of code should display this information on the first line.
+Try <code>rinex2snr</code>.

 If you want to sign up for the GNSS-IR email list, please contact Kristine Larson.